Chandan-IITI/SCOOS/README.md

 # SCOOS
-Code for the Paper "Class Name Guided Out-of-Scope Intent Classification" (EMNLP-2024)
+The code for the Paper "Class Name Guided Out-of-Scope Intent Classification" (EMNLP-2024) will be released soon.